Arnklit/ShellFurGodot/README.md

 Installation
 -----------
+ShellFur is available on the Godot Asset Library, so the easiest way to install it into your project is directly inside Godot.
+Simply go to the AssetLib screen and search for "Fur" and the add-on should appear.
+Select it and press Download -> Install.

+Alternatively you can press the green **Code** button at the top of this page and select **Download ZIP**, unzip the file and place the "shell_fur" folder in your project like so "addons/shell_fur*.

-Copy the folder *addons/shell_fur* into your project and activate the add-on from the *Project -> Project Settings... -> Plugins* menu.
+Once the files are in your project, you need to activate the add-on from the *Project -> Project Settings... -> Plugins* menu.

 Purpose
 -------
-I was inspired by games like Shadow of the Colossus and Red Dead Redemption 2 which uses this technique to try and make my own implementation in Godot.
+I was inspired by games like Shadow of the Colossus and Red Dead Redemption 2 which use this technique, to try and make my own implementation in Godot.

 Usage
 -----